-Beaches of India, since ages, have been reflecting the spectacular beauty of the countries coastlines.
-Thousands of people, both from across Indian and around the world, throng the place to soak in the picturesque beaches that the country has on offer.
-The magnificence harmony of the sun, the sea and the sand has silhouetted the beaches of India whilst drawing people from all over of the globe.
+The magnificence harmony of sun, sea and sand has silhouetted the beaches of India whilst drawing people from all over of the globe.
 Placid backwaters and lagoons, bays and rough lava-rocked seas, marine estuaries with fish, crashing surf, powdery golden sand or palm fringed shores - Indian beaches has them all.

 Beaches of India extends almost 6,000 km long coastline, which boasts some of the finest beaches in the world.
 Whether to feel the romance of the azure seas or to wiggle the toes at the sepia sands the beaches of India are indeed the most sought after places.
 Besides the profit making industry of tourism, beaches of India are also the loved destination for honeymoon goers.
 Indian beaches offer beautiful surrounding and serene atmosphere, thus providing ideal retreat for vacation lovers.